Car Test Centre, Scotland

 How many tests are taken at Isle of Skye (Portree) each year?

-Isle of Skye (Portree) has recorded 209 tests in the available DVSA data, of which 133 passed and 76 failed.
-The yearly trend chart on this page shows how volume and pass rate have moved across recent reporting periods.
+Isle of Skye (Portree) has recorded 2.1K tests in the available DVSA data, of which 1.3K passed and 728 failed.
+See the yearly trend chart above to track how test volume and pass rate have shifted over recent reporting periods.

-How do I book a driving test at Isle of Skye (Portree)?
+How do I book a test at Isle of Skye (Portree) and what do I need?

 How long is the wait for a driving test at Isle of Skye (Portree)?

-The estimated wait at Isle of Skye (Portree) is around 5 weeks (low demand).
-That figure is modelled from regional demand patterns reported in the National Audit Office investigation into car driving test waiting times, the DVSA Despatch blog updates, and this centre's test volume of 209 lifetime tests.
-Wait times peak in June and July and ease in November and December.
+The estimated wait at Isle of Skye (Portree) is about 4 to 8 weeks (low demand).
+That range is modelled from regional demand patterns reported in the National Audit Office investigation into car driving test waiting times, the DVSA Despatch blog updates, and this centre's test volume of 2.1K lifetime tests, so treat it as an estimate rather than a live figure.
+Across the UK, waits peak in June and July and ease in November and December.
 For live availability, check the official DVSA booking service.

 Source